jeremymadea/colorways/README.md

-    Many of the functions in this library, particularly some conversion functions, will attempt to determine whether an argument is a vec3 or a palette and perform the connversion on either the single color or the whole palette.
+    Many of the functions in this library, particularly some conversion functions, will attempt to determine whether an argument is a vec3 or a palette and perform the conversion on either the single color or the whole palette.

     **Important note:** some color spaces (e.g. L*a*b*) are represented by three floats that are outside the [0,1] range.
-While intepretting an RGB palette as HSL might give an interesting result, interpreting a L*a*b palette as HSL will likely result in an error.
+While intepreting an RGB palette as HSL might give an interesting result, interpreting a L*a*b palette as HSL will likely result in an error.
 At times, the term 'vec3' might be used where it can also refer to a L*a*b* value